Insight > Lodging Market Korea 2005-2023

 Data Source: Lobin Co.
 DB (updated 2024-07-27 17:00 UTC+9)

-As of 2023, the largest type of establishment was the timeshare with the average number of rooms of 194, followed by the tourist hotel with 108 rooms and the other hotel with 51 rooms.
+As of 2023, the largest type of establishment was the resort condo with the average number of rooms of 194, followed by the tourist hotel with 108 rooms and the other hotel with 51 rooms.

 The smallest type of establishment was the urban minbak with the average number of rooms of 2, followed by the rural minbak with 3 rooms.
 In particular, urban minbaks seemed to expedite self-downsizing in 2023 with 8.5% decrease in the average number of rooms, which is attributable to shift of its configuration from a guesthouse style to a shared lodging style.